Brit: Trump shouldn't punish Canada for our 1812 glory

 He may not have been claiming the action for America.
 But it still hurts.
 How could he get it so wrong?

-If I were a forgiving man, one who assumed the American President knew his colonial history and the course of the War of 1812, I would give give him the benefit of the doubt.
+If I were a forgiving man, one who assumed the American President knew his colonial history and the course of the War of 1812, I would give him the benefit of the doubt.
 Back then all Canadians were Brits, of course.
 Maybe that's what he was getting at.

 But sadly I'm not generally given to this kind of charity and thus tend to the view that your commander-in-chief knows chuff all about the War of 1812.
 Not even the fact that it ran for almost three years.
 (I kid you not.
 Look it up on Wikipedia.)